ftoumHub/spring-boot-react-maven-starter/README.md

 This starter comes bundled with the following features:

 1. Multi module Maven project: A multi module project to modularize backend and frontend code separately.
-2. Maven wrapper: So, you don't need to install Maven on your machine.
-3. Checkstyle: Enforce sane coding standard guidelines.
-4. CORS enabled: A global configuration is added to enable CORS so that frontend can work seamlessly with backend during development.
+2. CORS enabled: A global configuration is added to enable CORS so that frontend can work seamlessly with backend during development.

 ## Running the backend for development mode